 The Sussex Cricket Museum Quiz

-For each Championship home game this year, the Sussex Cricket Museum will be producing a quiz for attending fans, with the answers made available here on the day after the conclusion of the match.
+For each Championship home game, the Sussex Cricket Museum will be producing a quiz for attending fans, with the answers made available here on the day after the conclusion of the match.
 Questions will focus on the history of games between Sussex and the opposing team.

 Questions